 The purpose of this page is to help others start, maintain, troubleshoot, and grow free clinics of their own.
 Click on the subjects below to learn more.
 Please feel free to contact us if you need additional help setting up your own free clinic project.
 Below, we outline

 How to Start and Strengthen a Free Clinic and How to Set Up a Patient Assistance Free Medication Program.
-In addition, you can find relevant, useful forms and files, such as our consent forms, in our Useful Files & Forms folder.

 + Expand All